 On most occasions, patients believe that they have pinched a nerve when they have just irritated it.
 In these cases, your nerves have become inflamed or irritated as a direct result of when the bones, muscles, or joints of your spine become misaligned or are not properly functioning.

 This is commonly referred to as a subluxation.

 When your nerves are pinched, injury, inflammation of the surrounding muscles and connective tissue, or spasms cause your nerves to compress, resulting in painful, sometimes pulsing sensations.

 Treating this condition, known as “tunnel syndromes,” can be complicated depending on the extent of your specific symptoms, but is usually resolved through basic, invasive Chiropractic techniques.
-When complimented with other forms of physical therapy, like stretching and exercising, most patients tend to experience growth at a much faster rate.
+When complemented with other forms of physical therapy, like stretching and exercising, most patients tend to experience a growth at a much faster rate.